TayMcQuaya/AudioBook-Organizer/FOOTER-PROBLEM-FIX.md

 # Footer Implementation: Privacy Policy, Terms of Use & Contact Pages

 ## Overview
-This document provides the **EXACT** implementation details for the footer as it appears on the current branch for Privacy Policy, Terms of Use, and Contact pages.
+This document provides the **EXACT** implementation details for the footer as it appears on the current branch for Privacy Policy, Terms of Use, and Contact pages, including mobile scrolling fixes and landscape orientation handling.

+**Last Updated**: July 2025 - Added mobile scrolling fixes and landscape rotation message

 ---